 Justice of the peace candidates who raise or spend over \$500 are required to register and file campaign finance reports with the Secretary of State's Office.
 17 V.S.A. § 2921.
-Candidates reaching this threshold must register and report online using the Campaign Finance Information System at www.campaignfinance.sec.state.vt.us.
+Candidates reaching this threshold must register and report online using the Campaign Finance Information System at campaignfinance.vermont.gov.
 JP candidates are considered local candidates for campaign finance purposes.